sarah-you/myWatchList/README.md

 🚧 This project is currently a work in progress 🚧

 Features available at the moment:
-- viewing the top 25 shows and their information
+- User can view the top 25 shows and their information
+- the top 25 shows continues to update as the API data updates
-- adding each show to to mySavedList to watch later
+- User can add a show to myList to save each shows

+Features currently WIP:
+- User can remove a show from myList to remove each shows